WXDEL/RNA/README.md

-Motif pipeline for DEL-Zipper in RNA affinity selection
+Motif pipeline for DEL Zipper in RNA affinity selection

 1. Motif in the UMI region
 Download RNA.sh and Kmerout.py into the same directory.